 - which websites the users come from; and

 - which browsers are used.

-The information that is collected by Google Analytics is stored on Google’s servers in the US.
-This information is subject to.
+The information that Google Analytics collects is stored on Google’s servers in the US.

 The portal norway.no uses Episerver as its built-in search engine.
 Search words are not stored, and cannot be linked to you as user.